oyelekeolaoye/splink-public-sector-hackathon/README.md

 2. Walk through the *end-to-end example* notebook in the `notebooks` directory to understand how Splink works.

 3. Use the *exercise* notebook as a starting point for your own work.
 Consider exploring different parameters or feature engineering to understand the impact on linking.
-Visualise the results using Python, R, or the built in visualisation tools in Databricks Notebooks or Databricks SQL.
+Visualise the results using Python, R, or the built in visualisation tools in Databricks Notebooks or Databricks SQL.wwwwdwww